smartcontractkit/seth/examples_wasp/README.md

 ### Ephemeral mode
 We generate 60 ephemeral keys and run the test, set `ephemeral_addresses_number` in `seth.toml`

+This mode **should never be used on testnets or mainnets** in order not to lose funds.
+Please use it to test with simulated networks, like private `Geth` or `Anvil`

 ```toml
 ephemeral_addresses_number = 60
 ```